-But most importantly, we have faculty who are competent in their fields and committed to the purpose and person of Jesus Christ.
+Sen. Hatfield joins a faculty who are competent in their fields and committed to the purpose and person of Jesus Christ.

 They will be your friends, teachers, role models and mentors.
-If we are right for you, I hope God will direct you to George Fox College.
+If we are right for you, I hope God will direct you to George Fox University.

 Dr. Edward F. Stevens President